StephanvanSchaik/qtrc-extract/README.md

 However, the application will be passing the offsets as virtual addresses pointing to where the Qt resources are located in the virtual address space, rather than file offsets to where the Qt resources are located within the executable file.
 Therefore, we must first parse the PE sections/ELF program headers to establish a mapping between the virtual address space and the file offsets.
 We can then use this information to translate the tree offsets and name offsets we found to their counterparts in the virtual address space.
-Then, for x86 applications at least, we can simply look for these constants in the executable and find `PUSH` instructions that directly push this 32-bit constants.
+Then, for x86 applications at least, we can simply look for these constants in the executable and find `push` instructions that directly push this 32-bit constants.
-More specifically, these will be of the form 68 XX XX XX XX where XX XX XX XX is the 32-bit address.
+More specifically, these will be of the form 0x68 0xXX 0xXX 0xXX 0xXX where 0xXX 0xXX 0xXX 0xXX is the 32-bit address.

-For x86-64 applications, things are slightly more complicated as a) the calling conventions on x86-64 use registers for the first few arguments and B) as it is very likely that the application uses `LEA RDX, [RIP + 0xXXXXXXXX]` to load the constants into the registers.
+For x86-64 applications, things are slightly more complicated as a) the calling conventions on x86-64 use registers for the first few arguments and b) as it is very likely that the application uses instructions of the form `lea rdx, [rip + 0xXXXXXXXX]` to load the constants into the registers (where `rdx` may be different).
-To calculate the actual value to look for in the binary we have to add the instruction offset of the instruction **after** the `LEA` instruction to the constant being added to the `RIP` register.
+To calculate the actual value to look for in the binary we have to add the instruction offset of the instruction **after** the `lea` instruction to the constant being added to the `rip` register.
-In addition, we can look for the opcode 8D (LEA) as well as the specific destination register to match the constant with the appropriate argument.
+In addition, we can look for the opcode 0x8D (lea) as well as the specific destination register to match the constant with the appropriate argument.

-Once we know where the instructions referencing the name offset and tree offset are located within our program, we can simply look for the closest `LEA` instruction that targets the appropriate destination register for the blob offset to find the blob offset.
+Once we know where the instructions referencing the name offset and tree offset are located within our program, we can simply look for the closest `lea` instruction that targets the appropriate destination register for the blob offset to find the blob offset.
-Similarly, we can look for the closest `PUSH` instruction before the `PUSH` using the name/tree offset to find the blob offset, as the `PUSH` instructions have to be present in the reverse order of the arguments anyway.
+Similarly, we can look for the closest `push` instruction before the `push` using the name/tree offset to find the blob offset, as the `push` instructions have to be present in the reverse order of the arguments anyway.
 Since the blob offset is actually a virtual address, we have to perform some calculations to get the actual file offset.

 Of course, as we are relying on heuristics to locate Qt resources, these techniques and as a result qtrc-extract is not guaranteed to work for every possible executable, and sometimes reverse engineering is inevitable.